Modoc War: Canby's memorial plaque and cross

 A memorial plaque and a reproduction of Canby's Cross have been set up at Lava Beds National Monument outside of Tulelake.
 The names of all the fallen (both Modoc and US Army) are listed at Gillem's Camp; another historical marker is at the Lava Beds.

 Over the years, various individuals and groups have made efforts to memorialize the death of General E.R.S.
 Canby, the only general to be killed in the Indian Wars.
 The wooden cross is a replica of an original erected by a U.S. soldier in 1882, nine years after the event.
 Some of the same troops whom Canby had commanded at the Lava Beds were fighting other Indian Wars, and public interest ran high.

-John Yoo's torture memos

-When he was the Deputy Assistant U.S. Attorney General at the Office of Legal Counsel, John Yoo cited the Supreme Court's Modoc ruling, to argue that the USA was entitled to torture captives apprehended in Afghanistan, because they, like "Indians", were not entitled to be considered lawful combatants.

 California Historical Landmark

 On California State Route 139 and the Old Alturas Highway is a California Historical Landmark # 108 the Battle of Land's Ranch.

 California Historical Landmark number 108 reads: